ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

     user at runtime by directly modifying gMe.chatRequestOptions, setting ui entries will be auto created.

-    cache_prompt option supported by example/server is allowed to be controlled by user.
-So that any caching supported with system-prompt and chat history if usable can get used.
-If one has enabled chat history sliding window, then the chat history caching may or maynot kick in at the backend, based on aspects related to positional encoding, attention mechanism etal.
+    cache_prompt option supported by example/server is allowed to be controlled by user, so that any caching supported wrt system-prompt and chat history, if usable can get used.
+When chat history sliding window is enabled, cache_prompt logic may or may not kick in at the backend wrt same, based on aspects related to model, positional encoding, attention mechanism etal.
+    However system prompt should ideally get the benefit of caching.

   headers - maintains the list of http headers sent when request is made to the server.
 By default Content-Type is set to application/json.
 Additionally Authorization entry is provided, which can